Zsailer/blog/content/_index.md

   - sidebar
 weight: -270
 ---

-> "Everyone's perspective is a sample size of one.
-I think it's important to remember that.
-Here, I share my thoughts on science, statistics, open-source, jupyter, and more.
-They may be right; they may be wrong.
+> Here, I share my thoughts on science, statistics, open-source, and more.
+I'm just a single data point—a sample size of one—so don't take these thoughts too seriously...I'm still gathering more data.
 >
-> Either way, I hope you find them useful." —Zach
+> In the meantime, I hope you find this blog useful.
+>
+> —Zach